Skip to Content

 A truck’s GVWR (gross vehicle weight rating) refers to its overall weight.
 This weight limit is different from its manual weight limit.
 It is possible to exceed this limit when towing a vehicle, but doing so could have serious consequences.
 For this reason, you should always add the weight of your trailer to your vehicle’s curb weight to determine its towing capacity.

-READ ALSO: What is a Truck Winch?
+READ ALSO: What is Per Diem Pay For Truck Drivers?

 When you are buying a truck, you should always check its gross vehicle weight rating (GVWR).
 This is a number that tells you the maximum weight the vehicle can safely carry.
 It includes the curb weight, the occupants, any accessories and fuel, as well as the weight of the trailer you plan to tow.
 In some cases, you will also need to add the trailer’s tongue weight, which is approximately 10 percent of the GVWR.